jafischer/layout-rust/README.md

 Then came MacOS Sonoma, which broke Layout for... reasons, that I now needed to figure out.
 By now I no longer had any interest in Swift, but over the past year or so had become completely enamored with Rust...
-So I decided to give it a try in Rust, since I saw that there was at least a set of FFI bindings for Cocoa.

-Using FFI is unpleasant, as your code ends up sprinkled with a bunch of `unsafe` blocks; I'd much prefer that to be hidden in a library that exposed a native Rust interface.
-But it works.
+It uses the [FFI bindings for Cocoa](https://crates.io/crates/cocoa), which... yuck.
+Your code ends up sprinkled with a bunch of `unsafe` blocks; it would be great to have all that hidden away in a library that exposed a nice idiomatic Rust interface.
+But... it works.

 ## Instructions

-1. Arrange your application windows in the way you want to preserve.
+1. Arrange your application windows for maximum viewing pleasure.
 2. Run `layout --save > ~/.layout.yaml`
 3. Edit the file to
    - remove windows you don't care about
    - optionally use regular expressions to handle windows whose titles change depending on which file is opened, say (such as IDEs).<br>
+4. Now run `layout` with no arguments to restore your layout.
+5. Even better, install [Alfred](https://www.alfredapp.com/) and
+   [set up a simple workflow](https://www.alfredapp.com/workflows/) that launches Layout when you press a shortcut key (I use `Ctrl+Cmd+L`).

 See [sample-layout.yaml](./sample-layout.yaml) for an example.